-“The PNA should ensure that it remains focused on its core mandate of investigating high-level corruption,” scolded the report — it needed to fry some big fish.
+“The PNA should ensure that it remains focused on its core mandate of investigating high-level corruption,” scolded the report.
+It needed to fry some big fish.

-Macovei, meanwhile, stood more than ready to oblige; but early in her mandate, she hit a roadblock.
-The Romanian Constitutional Court ruled that, because the PNA fell under the Ministry of Justice, it could not investigate members of the Romanian parliament because of their legislative immunity.
+Macovei, meanwhile, stood more than ready to oblige, but early in her mandate, she hit a roadblock.
+The Romanian Constitutional Court ruled that, because the PNA fell under the Ministry of Justice, it could not investigate members of the Romanian Parliament because of their legislative immunity.

 Having gained free rein, Macovei went to work, and high profile indictments quickly rolled in.

 The accused included nine judges and prosecutors, eight members of Parliament, and two cabinet ministers.
-She even indicted President Basescu’s own deputy prime minister.
+She even indicted President Basescu’s deputy prime minister.
 The outgoing prime minister, Adrian Năstase, went to prison for misuse of public funds in 2012.
 That investigation also began under Macovei.

 But presenting high-profile scalps to the European Union Commission carried potentially greater rewards than merely helping Romania enter the EU.

-In an interview with the website EUPolitix in May 2006, Macovei hinted at her interest in becoming the first EU commissioner from Romania.
+In an interview with the website EUPolitixm in May 2006, Macovei hinted at her interest in becoming the first EU commissioner from Romania.
 Echoing the German press, the Bucharest Daily News reported on September 21, 2006, that, with Romania and Bulgaria’s entry into the EU in 2007, “the college of commissioners will have to be expanded to include two more members.”
 The reports presented Macovei as a strong candidate for the justice position because of her pursuance of powerful politicians.